About Tech Edge J.D.

 This is not an ordinary certificate program.
 The Tech Edge J.D. is a significant innovation in law school education.
 It combines legal, business, and technology education with hands-on skills development and individualized mentorship, while leveraging the school’s location in the Silicon Valley and renowned tech law and intellectual property curriculum.
 This program reflects the reality of 21st century lawyering; that to be an effective counselor, a lawyer should understand the business and technology challenges of the client.

-The Tech Edge J.D. will focus on providing students with an edge over other law school graduates – specifically, the critical skills desired by employers in technology industries.
-The first cohort of students in the Tech Edge program will be admitted in the Fall semester of 2018.
+The Tech Edge J.D. focuses on providing students with an edge over other law school graduates – specifically, the critical skills desired by employers in technology industries.
+The first cohort of students in the Tech Edge program was admitted in the Fall semester of 2018.

 - Orientation.
 Unlike other certificate programs, the Tech Edge J.D. is not only limited to the last two years of law school.
 Incoming students in the Tech Edge J.D. will attend a special orientation session in the summer before 1L year, which will introduce the students to careers in technology law, and focus on career planning.